 4-H considers the safety and well-being of 4-H youth members its top priority.
 The Youth Safety Reporting System for 4-H in Canada enables leaders, volunteers, and staff to conveniently submit Activity Plan and Incident Report forms directly to their provincial organization.
 The secure system can be accessed from a computer or mobile device without the need for an account.

-Youth Safety Training for Leaders
+Youth Safety Training

 4-H Canada and provincial 4-H organizations (excluding AJRQ) maintain insurance policies covering the activities of their organizations.
 The Insurance Overview is intended to be a quick reference guide for 4-H Canada and provincial organization staff and boards, and 4-H leaders and volunteers across Canada, regarding the insurance program.